||2 weeks ago|

 make run-debug or building a release version

-All testing is manual right now.
-First step is to set up Bitwarden and the LDAP server.
+The first step is to set up Bitwarden and the LDAP server.

 docker-compose up -d vaultwarden ldap ldap_admin